 ADC-ICC Asia-Pacific Commercial Mediation Competition 2021

-On behalf of the Australian Disputes Centre and the International Chamber of Commerce, we extend a warm invitation to your University to compete in the 5th Annual ADC-ICC Asia Pacific Commercial Mediation Competition (APCMC) being held from 10 – 12 September 2021, in an exciting new, online format.
+On behalf of the Australian Disputes Centre and the International Chamber of Commerce, we extend a warm invitation to your University to compete in the 5th Annual ADC-ICC Asia Pacific Commercial Mediation Competition (APCMC) being held online from 10 – 12 September 2021.

 Designed for Tomorrow’s Business Leaders and Legal Minds